pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 - We believe we can always do this without race conditions

 ## Resilience and Error Handling
 If postgres or Solr fails, we should let the Processors crash and restart indefinitely.
 When the service comes back up, they will resume their expected operation.

 When a Transformation error occurs:
 0. The Transformer does its best to create a Solr record, with incomplete data.
 1. It gets logged by writing the error message in the `error` field and sending the notification to Honeybadger.
 2. DLS can review errors via scripts and Honeybadger weekly review.
 3. DLS fixes error(s).
-4. DLS promotes the record in the Hydration Log to re-transform.
+4. DLS adds the record ID to the retry queue.

 ## Consequences